Managing PMS with PCOS: Exploring Natural Alternatives

 Renowned for its far-reaching and promising health properties, zinc plays a key role in regulating your menstrual cycle.
 Interestingly, levels of zinc are considerably lower in PMS patients compared to healthy groups of womeniv.
 In fact, studies have shown that supplementing zinc in the last 2 weeks of your menstrual cycle can be very beneficial for PMS4.
 Just 50mg of taking zinc daily can contribute to a marked decrease in PMS symptoms – namely anxiety and depression, and there was a significant improvement in their quality of life too.

 Taking 15mg (30mg on doctor's advice) of zinc for 2 weeks before your period may help keep pesky PMS symptoms at bay.
 Red meat, oysters, shellfish, pumpkin seeds, and cashews are all excellent, natural sources of zinc.
-Zinc supplements are available on our website.

 In the days leading up to your period, does your ravenous alter ego make an appearance, tempting (and successfully convincing) you to eat your bodyweight in ice cream, chocolate, pizza, crisps, pasta, bread, sweets - whatever takes your fancy.
 Cravings are a natural part of PMS – that’s nothing new.
 One explanation for this is that the changes in your hormone levels require more calories.
 Research now suggests that myo-inositol holds the power to stabilise insulin levels, thereby curbing your cravingsv.
 Even better news: myo-inositol is also thought to reduce acne and anxiety, which are additional PMS annoyancesvi.

 The most prevalent sources of myo-inositol are unprocessed whole grains, citrus fruits, dried prunes and brewer’s yeast, however you’d have to eat huge quantities to get your daily dose.
 The simpler (and infinitely more convenient) option is to take 2 to 4 grams of myo-inositol in powdered form each day.
-Find myo-inositol on our website here.

 Go crazy for calcium